London art galleries

 It was redeveloped from the chapel’s bombed-out husk – the remains of which were caused during the Blitz.

-If you like Queen’s Gallery, then you might also like… > Hampton Court Palace
+If you like Queen’s Gallery, then you might also like… > Buckingham Palace

 Buckingham Palace is the residence of Her Majesty the Queen.
 Watch the Changing of the Guard.